lxc86739795/lxc86739795.github.io/index.md

 ![Image](./images/photo1_240.jpg)

 ## About Me
-I am currently a researcher at JD AI Research working with Dr. [Wu Liu](https://liuwu.weebly.com/) and Dr. [Tao Mei](https://taomei.me/).
+Xinchen Liu (刘鑫辰) is currently a researcher at JD AI Research working with Dr. [Wu Liu](https://liuwu.weebly.com/) and Dr. [Tao Mei](https://taomei.me/).
-I received my Ph.
-D. degree in computer science in Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications, in 2018.
+He received my Ph.
+D. degree in computer science in Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications, in June 2018.
-My supervisor is Prof. [Huadong Ma](https://int.bupt.edu.cn/content/content.php?p=2_4_266).
+His supervisor is Prof. [Huadong Ma](https://int.bupt.edu.cn/content/content.php?p=2_4_266).
-My research interests include multimedia computing, computer vision, and their applications in retail.
+His research interests include multimedia computing, computer vision, and their applications in retail.

 **We are recruiting self-motivated interns in computer vision, deep learning, and multimedia.
 Please directly send your CV to my email if you are interested in the positions! :D**